MorrellLAB/BAD_Mutations/Manual/Manual_v1.0.md

 - [Data Sources](#databases)

 # <a name="overview"></a>Overview
 `BAD_Mutations` (**B**LAST-**A**ligned-**D**eleterious?) performs a likelihood ratio test (LRT) for the prediction of deleterious variants.
 The package is comprised of Python and Bourne Again Shell (BASH) scripts.
-The LRT uses a [HyPhy](http://hyphy.org/w/index.php/Main_Page) script. `BAD_Mutations` was written with Python 2 syntax, but conversion to Python 3 is planned. `BAD_Mutations` is designed to be run from the command line.
+The LRT uses a [HyPhy](http://hyphy.org/w/index.php/Main_Page) script. `BAD_Mutations` was written with Python 2 syntax, but conversion to Python 3 is planned. `BAD_Mutations` is designed to run from the command line.
 Running from an interactive Python environment is not recommended nor supported.

 `BAD_Mutations` contains five major subcommands: `setup`, `fetch`, `align`, `predict`, and `compile`.
 Both `setup` and `fetch` are meant to be run once, or very rarely.
 The `align` subcommand generates phylogenetic trees and multiple sequence alignments for input to the prediction scripts.
 The `predict` subcommand does the actual variant effect prediction.
 More information about how to run `BAD_Mutations` is available in the “Usage” section.

 Briefly, `BAD_Mutations` predicts deleterious variants using a sequence constraint approach.
 For a given query gene sequence and list of nonsynonmyous SNPs, a multiple sequence alignment among homologues is produced, and the given codons are tested for conservation.
 Variants that alter a codon with a high degree of conservation are inferred to be deleterious.
 More details on the procedure in `BAD_Mutations` is available in the “Methods” section.

-An alignment of phytochrome C (PhyC) used for prediction of a nonsynonymous SNP in barley is shown below.
+An alignment of phytochrome C (*PhyC*) used for prediction of a nonsynonymous SNP in barley is shown below.
 ![Alignment](alignment.png)

 The phylogenetic relationships of the gene sequences are shown on the left.
 The consensus sequence is shown at the top.
 Dots correspond to identity to consensus, and letters show mismatches.
 Colored boxes behind codon triplets correspond to amino acid residues.
 The query polymorphism is shown in yellow.
 The codon is conserved, so the SNP is inferred to be deleterious.
 This polymorphism is causative for early maturity in barley ([Nishida *et al.* (2013)](http://www.plantphysiol.org/content/early/2013/09/06/pp.113.222570.abstract)).

-Examples of alignment columns that produce deleterious and 'tolerated' predictions are shown below.
+Examples of alignment columns that produce 'deleterious' and 'tolerated' predictions are shown below.
 ![Deleterious and tolerated](del_tol.png)

 The one-letter amino acid code for the derived state of the variant is shown on the left, and the ancestral state is shown in the center.
 The alignment column is shown as a string of amino acid codes on the right, with dashes representing gaps.
 Deleterious SNPs alter columns that have much higher amino acid conservation than tolerated SNPs.